Energy

 Examples of EAIS Supports and Energy Accomplishments

-• Recently awarded a three-year grant from the Iowa Energy Center to create and pilot a new Building Operator Pathway of study.
-This will provide training to current school building operators, as well as allow schools to “grow their own” future building operators.
+• In 2021-23 EAIS was awarded a three-year grant from the Iowa Energy Center/Iowa Economic Development Authority to create and pilot a new Building Operator Pathway of study.
+This provided training to current school building operators, as well allowed schools to “grow their own” future building operators.

 • Provided coaching and training on topics such as COVID-19 ventilation, boiler maintence, HVAC, lighting, new construction, wind turbines, potential solar projects and more.